Pharmacy

 Topic Collection: Pharmacy

 Prescription medications are a critical part of effective healthcare.
-Shortages can arise from manufacturing or distribution issues, an increase in demand, or, in a disaster situation, lack of available distribution locations, lack of refrigeration, or a patient’s inability to access their medications.
-Medication shortages can cause inadequate treatment, and may require triage and crisis care strategies.
+Shortages can arise from manufacturing or distribution issues, an increase in demand, or, in a disaster situation, lack of available distribution locations, damage to storage/distribution locations, lack of refrigeration, or a patient’s inability to access their medications.
+Medication shortages can cause inadequate treatment, and may require rationing and crisis care strategies.
 These situations are occurring more frequently in non-disaster situations due to production and inventory factors.
 Hospitals and retail pharmacies face numerous challenges when attempting to prepare for these shortages, particularly during emergency situations.

 The resources in this Topic Collection can help pharmacists and healthcare providers prepare for and respond to shortages and other pharmaceutical-related challenges that may arise during and after a disaster, as well as during non-disaster situations requiring resource allocation and crisis care strategies.
-This Collection also includes resources related to the role of pharmacists in disaster response, and strategies for partnerships between pharmacists/pharmacies and public health for public health emergency response.
+This Collection also includes resources related to the role of pharmacists in disaster response, workplace violence, and strategies for partnerships between pharmacists/pharmacies and public health for public health emergency response.
+It was refreshed in September 2022.

 Each resource in this Topic Collection is placed into one or more of the following categories (click on the category name to be taken directly to that set of resources).
 Resources marked with an asterisk (*) appear in more than one category.